learn2therm/PairProphet/docs/component_docs.md

     Additionally, this code need only be executed once to generate all files necessary for downstream processing.
 Users can input their own similarly formatted data for classification starting in component 1.
 Component 0 can feed both component 1 and component 2.
-Additionally, users have the option to export intermediate metadata on the flow of information between learn2therm and FAFSA as Sankey plots.
+Additionally, users have the option to export intermediate metadata on the flow of information between learn2therm and pairpro as Sankey plots.

     **Packages:** os, time, pandas, numpy, duckdb, plotly, kaleido